New South Wales XPT: XP power cars

+In 2026, XP2006 and XP2009, alongside six passenger carriages, were repainted in their original colours.
+The former received the name City of Grafton and the latter City of Sydney.
+This was done to commemorate the reinstatement of the Grafton XPT service on 28 April, which had been suspended for a year during the fleet's refurbishment.

 Carriages

 The XPT carriages were refurbished between 1992 and 1993, which included their repainting in CountryLink livery.
 All were refurbished again between 2005 and 2008.

-After two carriages were written off after the Wallan derailment in 2020, UGL Rail was contracted to convert two XF economy sitting cars to an XAM sleeper and XBR first buffet.
+After two carriages were written off after the Wallan derailment in 2020, UGL Rail was contracted to convert two XF economy sitting cars to an XAM sleeper and XBR first buffet, however they were outshopped as a XAMB sleeping carriage and XL first class carriage instead.